-Karen Kipp, The Juice Goddess and I are getting ready to launch our 7-Day Cleanse with Daily OM, and this is one of our favorite green juices from the program.
+The Juice Goddess and I are getting ready to launch our 7-Day Cleanse with Daily OM, and this is one of our favorite green juices from the program.
 This delicious, sweet, refreshing juice is designed to flush toxins, alkalize, energize, and hydrate.
-See the second half of the post for the specific ingredient benefits.

-The new Cube Juicer is such a design innovation game-changer that I can't believe nobody has launched something like this sooner.
-I love it!
-The juicer comes in red and silver, so we, of course, got the red to match all of our other appliances, as well as our white and red oven.
+I'm really excited about the new Cube Juicer because it is such a design innovation game-changer that I can't believe nobody has launched something like this sooner.
+The juicer comes in red and silver, so I, of course, got the red to match all of our other appliances.

 This awesome new machine is a slow-speed juicer with a dual stage masticating extraction process that chews through fruit and vegetable fibers for the highest juice yield, and ejects the pulp into a separate container.
 This machine has a very similar process to the Omega 8006 masticating juicer.
 The 8006 is my all-time favorite juicer as it handles leafy greens, hard veggies, and high-water content fruits equally.
 It's also super easy to clean.